CelticPipes banner

 Q) I am a registered CelticPipes user.
 How do I download the full version of the Software?

-First, you need to access our Support pages (see earlier question for details of how to do this).
+A) First, you need to access our Support pages (see earlier question for details of how to do this).

 When the Support page appears, select the item relating to Customer downloads and updates.
 If you have entered from our website, or your software is unregistered, you will be asked for a License Key before you can gain entry.
+Please try to Copy & Paste this, rather than typing it, to avoid errors.

 To download, click on the appropriate link for your platform and follow the instructions.
 Just install on top of your existing CelticPipes.

-NB: DO NOT download anything from the "Download Evaluation" page from our main website as you will overwrite your fully functional software with a restricted evaluation one.You may be surprised how many times this has happened!
+Please DO NOT download anything from the "Download Evaluation" page from our main website as you will overwrite your fully functional software with a restricted evaluation one.You may be surprised how many times this has happened!

 Q) I am a registered CelticPipes user.
 How do I upgrade to the latest build?